Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Introduction

-The main aim of the present paper is to reveal the nature of unstable blow-up solutions through {\em computer-assisted proofs}, equivalently {\em rigorous numerics}, of blow-up characterizations with the dynamical systems machineries mentioned above.
-Computer-assisted proofs are one way to both characterize and visualize mathematical objects.
-Keeping the success of computer-assisted proofs for various applications to dynamical systems (e.g. \cite{CLM2018, DALP2015, MT2020_1, MT2020_2, TMSTMO2017}) in mind, we believe that studying blow-up solutions with computer-assisted proofs provides rich insights into asymptotic behavior of solutions to differential equations as well as new research directions of global dynamics and finite-time singularities.
+\JP{The main aim of the present paper is to reveal \KMa{a global} nature of \KMa{saddle-type} blow-up solutions through mathematically rigorous blow-up characterizations with the dynamical systems computational machineries mentioned above\KMa{, both qualitatively and quantitatively}.
+As any computational method inevitably suffers from numerical errors, due both to rounding and discretizing, one must question the validity of its output.
+This is especially through when solutions are sensitive to initial conditions, as it is the case for instance for dynamical systems possessing blow-up solutions or exhibiting chaos.
+In order to address the fundamental issue of reliability of computations, the recent field of computer-assisted proofs in nonlinear analysis emerged at the intersection of scientific computing, functional analysis, approximation theory, numerical analysis and topology.
+In essence, a computer-assisted proof is the process by which the hypotheses of a theorem are verified rigorously with the help of the computer.
+In the context of dynamical systems, early pioneering works include the proof of the universality of the Feigenbaum constant \cite{feigenbaum} and the proof of existence of the strange attractor in the Lorenz system \cite{Tucker2002}.
+We refer the interested reader to the survey papers \cite{KOCH_ComputeAssisted, NAKAO_VerifiedPDE, TUCKER_ValidatedIntroduction, VANDENBERG_Dynamics,GOMEZ_PDESurvey}, as well as the recent book \cite{MR3971222}.
+Computer-assisted proofs are one way to both characterize and visualize mathematical objects in a mathematically rigorous way.
+Keeping the success of computer-assisted proofs for various applications to dynamical systems (e.g. \cite{CLM2018, DALP2015, MT2020_1, MT2020_2, TMSTMO2017}) in mind, we believe that studying blow-up solutions with computer-assisted proofs provides rich insights into asymptotic behavior of solutions to differential equations as well as new research directions of global dynamics and finite-time singularities.}